Jackson County DUI Guide

 Critical Deadlines

-- License Suspension Timeline: If you do not request an ALR hearing, or if you lose the ALR hearing, your license suspension will begin within a specified timeframe, usually 30 days after the arrest.
-The length of the suspension varies depending on the specifics of your case and prior DUI offenses.
+- License Suspension Timeline: If you fail to request an ALR hearing, your license suspension will begin automatically.
+The length of the suspension varies depending on the specifics of your case.

 DUI Enforcement in Jackson County